Dreambotter420/PartyHatPicker/README.md

 -Sells stuff at GE after accumulating a random amount of stuff

 However, all of these features are futile and will absolutely get your fresh F2P account banned after doing the above for several hours.
-To combat this, I have hacked the mainframe, ran the data through Google DeepMind, and observed the ultimate solution.
-Your character will strip naked and buy and equip a random-colored partyhat for the entire duration of picking if they have enough money (8k).
+To combat this, I have hacked the mainframe, ran the data through IBM Watson and Google DeepMind, and observed the ultimate solution.
+Your character will strip naked then buy and equip a random-colored partyhat for the entire duration of picking if they have enough money (8k).

 Missing features: